andiblup/csv_manip/README.md

 1. Download or clone this repository
   * If downloaded unzip the package.
 2. Open the In mehrere Spalten folder, here is where you will drop your .csv file
-3. IMPORTANT: The default file name has to be data.csv and the product will be called data.csv
+3. IMPORTANT: The default file name has to be data.csv and the product will be called endProduct.csv
   * You could change theese names in the lines 8 and p of the converter.py file, but it wont change anything in the .exe programm.
 You would have to run everything with the python command in the terminal instead of doubleklick the .exe programm.
 * If you use the .exe and the default names
   1. Copie the file you want to transform into the "dist" folder